 Common errors students make when studying are:

-- Avoiding the topics you didn't fully comprehend in class.
-If you did not learn it in the classroom, you need to seek additional assistance whether through this IB Chemistry study guide, IB Chemistry Books (article coming soon!), or through tutoring.
+#1: Avoiding the topics you didn't fully comprehend in class.
+If you did not learn it in the classroom, you need to seek additional assistance whether through this IB Chemistry study guide, IB Chemistry books, or through tutoring.

-- Only cramming a week or two before the IB Chemistry Exam.
-There are way too many topics to master in only a week or two (that is why the course is taught over 1 to 2 years).
+#2: Only studying a week or two before the IB Chemistry Exam.
+There are way too many topics to master in only a week or two (which is why the course is taught over one to two years).
 So, master the subjects as you learn them in class.
-Use this study guide if you need more help comprehending the topics you cover in class:
+Use this study guide if you need more help comprehending the topics you cover in class.